t0mtee/MMModernControllerOverhaul/README.md

 __IMPORTANT: If you have issues with the Attack button glyph showing, it is due to a bug with recomp itself where mod priority doesn't affect hook execution order.
 I know that Arrow Tweaks has this issue when combined with this mod.
 To fix it, you need to open the Arrow Tweaks (or whichever other mod) nrm file, rename a file in the archive, then rename it back to the original name.
 This'll be fixed in Z64Recomp 1.2.1.__

-__IMPORTANT: All the textures included in this pack are designed for the default control scheme, with the Action button on the right and the Attack button on the left.
+__IMPORTANT: All the textures included in this pack are designed for a control scheme with the Action button on the right and the Attack button on the left.
 If you use a different control scheme, you'll have to modify the texture pack manually.
 [Read more here](https://github.com/t0mtee/MMModernControllerOverhaul/blob/main/TEXTURES.md).__

 A Zelda64Recomp mod, built with cross-mod compatibility in mind, that aims to overhaul the HUD and UI surrounding the game's control scheme in order to align it as closely as possible with modern controllers.